mayeco/patagonia/backlog.md

    - If no clear English indicators are found, default to Spanish for all responses
    - Always provide responses in Spanish by default, unless the developer clearly specifies English.

-1. **EPIC CAPTURE**:
+1. **DISCOVER EXISTING BACKLOG**:
+   - Retrieve backlog-related memories (epics, features, tasks) using the Memory Workflow.
+   - Scan repository context for backlog sources: `backlog.md`, `TODO*`, `plans/`, `epics/`, `features/`, `projects/`.
+   - If nothing is found, state clearly: "No backlog found in current context" and proceed to Step 3.

+2. **OUTPUT CURRENT BACKLOG**:
+   - Present a concise, structured report:
-   - Capture the epic title and description from the user in the detected language
+     - Epics: title and short description

-2. **FEATURE COLLECTION**:
-   - Collect the list of features that need to be implemented (comma-separated) in the detected language

-3. **EPIC CREATION**:
+     - Features/Tasks per epic with status (pending/in_progress/completed)
+     - Unassigned tasks, if any
+   - Include references to sources (memory Ids and/or file paths).

+3. **GAP CHECK AND QUESTIONS**:
+   - Ask the developer to confirm accuracy and provide missing items or corrections.
+   - If the developer supplies updates, proceed to Step 4; otherwise STOP.

+4. **CAPTURE NEW/UPDATED ITEMS**:
-   - Create structured epics in system memory with:
+   - Create/update backlog entries in memory (use the Memory Workflow conventions).
-      - Epic title and description
-      - Date of creation
-      - List of pending functionalities (marked as incomplete)

-4. **EPIC STORAGE**:
-   - Store each epic in system memory for future reference and tracking
+   - Store: epic title, description, created/updated date, and features/tasks with statuses.

-5. **DISPLAY EPICS**:
+5. **DISPLAY UPDATED BACKLOG**:
-   - Display the epics with their pending functionalities in a clear, organized format
+   - Re-output the full backlog after changes for confirmation, same structure as Step 2.

 6. **VALIDATION**:
-   - Ensure all epics and functionalities are properly stored and easily retrievable
+   - Ensure backlog entries are stored and easily retrievable with clear tags and titles.

 7. **UPDATE HANDLING**:
-   - If the developer provides new information or changes requirements, re-evaluate and update the backlog accordingly
+   - On new information, repeat Steps 1–6 to keep the backlog current.

 8. **CONFIRMATION**:
-   - If the developer confirms the backlog, proceed with implementation
+   - Ask the developer to confirm the backlog or specify next actions (e.g., implementation).

 **Memory Structure:**
-- Each epic stored as separate memory entry
+- Backlog entries (epics, features, tasks) stored as separate memory entries
-- Epics contain: title, description, date, pending functionalities list
+- Each entry contains: title, description, status (pending/in_progress/completed), created/updated dates
-- Functionalities marked as pending/incomplete until implemented
+- Relationships preserved via references (e.g., feature → parent epic)
 - Memory persists across sessions for continuous tracking